History of animation: Artistic short-animation highlights

 Norstein has since 1981 been working on The Overcoat (Шинель) and participated in Winter Days (冬の日).

 Early animated music videos

-Although the combination of music and animation had a long tradition, it took some time before animation became part of music videos after the medium became a proper genre in the mid-1970s.
+Although the combination of music and animation has had a long tradition, it took some time before animation became part of music videos after the medium became a proper genre in the mid-1970s.

 Halas and Batchelor produced an animated video for Roger Glover's Love Is All (1974) that was broadcast internationally over decades, often as an interstitial program.